-- use of other hormones before or during pregnancy
+Use of other hormones before or during pregnancy (pesticide exposure)

 Pregnant women can reduce the risk of hypospadias and other birth defects by practicing healthy behaviors, including:

-The incidence of hypospadias appears to be rising in Western cultures.
-One possible theory for this increase is the use of environmental pollutants, especially hormone-like compounds that are used in pesticides on fruits and vegetables.
+The rate of hypospadias appears to be rising in Western cultures.
+One theory for this increase is the use of environmental pollutants, especially hormone-like compounds that are used in pesticides on fruits and vegetables.

 How is hypospadias diagnosed?

-Hypospadias can be diagnosed with a physical examination when the baby is born.
-Because it is common, physicians check for hypospadias in all newborns.
+Hypospadias is diagnosed with a physical examination when the baby is born.
+Doctors check for hypospadias in all newborn boys.

 The abnormality is easily noticed.
 Chordee, which often occurs at the same time as hypospadias, is not noticeable and may only be seen when the penis is erect.